 Greg Hanna is the primary contact for MoSA.
 He can be reached by email.

 NeighbourLink is a faith-based ministry provided by a network of volunteers from participating Christian churches in the tri-municipal area.
 This network provides a “one stop” resource centre to render assistance to people called “neighbours” who have a wide variety of needs and have no other means to get help.
-NeighbourLink is a “last resort” serving neighbours of any age, gender, level of income, religion, ethnicity or place of origin.
+NeighbourLink works closely with other social service agencies to provide hand in hand services to those in need.

 Time and Talents required to respond to the various requests for assistance are provided by the volunteers from the participating churches.
-Over the years, St. Augustine’s has provided annual financial support to NeighboutLink, with many of our members being neighbours, board members, or both.
+Over the years, St. Augustine’s has provided annual financial support to NeighbourLink, with many of our Church members serving as NeighbourLink volunteers, on the NeighbourLink Board of Directors, or on both.

 The telephone number for the central resource centre is 780 960 9669.

-The present NeighbourLink coordinator/liaison from St. Augustine’s is Bev Orieux
+The present NeighbourLink coordinator/liaison from St. Augustine’s is Debbie Courtis.